 Investors are still banking on the US to come out of the pandemic swinging.

-The top trades among Freetrade ISA investors last month is heavily skewed towards firms across the pond.
+The top trades among Freetrade stocks and shares ISA investors last month is heavily skewed towards firms across the pond.

 That might be a reflection of the market leadership we’ve all seen develop over the pandemic.
 But it may also be a sign that investors think the big will only get bigger as our reliance on technology ramps up.